Magnesium deficiency: Epidemiology

-The condition is relatively common among people in hospital.
+Hypomagnesemia may be seen in 3-10% of the general population.
+It is present in an estimated 10-30% of people with diabetes, 10-60% of hospitalized people and greater than 65% of people in the ICU.
+In hospitalized patients, hypomagnesemia is associated with an increased length of stay.
+And in those in an ICU, it is associated with a higher risk of requiring mechanical ventilation, and death.
+In population-based cohort studies, chronic magnesium deficiency was associated with an increased risk of cardiovascular death and overall death.

 History

 Magnesium deficiency in humans was first described in the medical literature in 1934.

 Plants

-Magnesium deficiency is a detrimental plant disorder that occurs most often in strongly acidic, light, sandy soils, where magnesium can be easily leached away.
-Magnesium is an essential macronutrient constituting 0.2-0.4% of plants' dry matter and is necessary for normal plant growth.
+Magnesium deficiency is a detrimental plant disorder that usually occurs in strongly acidic, light, sandy soils, where magnesium can be easily leached away.
+Magnesium is an essential macronutrient constituting 0.2-0.4% of plants' dry matter, and is necessary for normal plant growth.
 Excess potassium, generally due to fertilizers, further aggravates the stress from magnesium deficiency, as does aluminium toxicity.

 Magnesium has an important role in photosynthesis because it forms the central atom of chlorophyll.
 Therefore, without sufficient amounts of magnesium, plants begin to degrade the chlorophyll in the old leaves.
 This causes the main symptom of magnesium deficiency, interveinal chlorosis, or yellowing between leaf veins, which stay green, giving the leaves a marbled appearance.
-Due to magnesium's mobile nature, the plant will first break down chlorophyll in older leaves and transport the Mg to younger leaves which have greater photosynthetic needs.
-Therefore, the first sign of magnesium deficiency is the chlorosis of old leaves which progresses to the young leaves as the deficiency progresses.
+Due to magnesium's mobile nature, the plant will first break down chlorophyll in older leaves and transport the Mg to younger leaves, which have greater photosynthetic needs.
+Therefore, the first sign of magnesium deficiency is the chlorosis of old leaves, which progresses to the young leaves as the deficiency progresses.
 Magnesium also acts as an activator for many critical enzymes, including ribulosebisphosphate carboxylase (RuBisCO) and phosphoenolpyruvate carboxylase (PEPC), both essential enzymes in carbon fixation.
-Thus low amounts of Mg lead to a decrease in photosynthetic and enzymatic activity within the plants.
-Magnesium is also crucial in stabilizing ribosome structures, hence, a lack of magnesium causes depolymerization of ribosomes leading to premature aging of the plant.
+Thus, low amounts of Mg decrease photosynthetic and enzymatic activity within the plants.
+Magnesium is also crucial in stabilizing ribosome structures; hence, a lack of magnesium causes depolymerization of ribosomes, leading to premature aging of the plant.
 After prolonged magnesium deficiency, necrosis and dropping of older leaves occurs.
 Plants deficient in magnesium also produce smaller, woodier fruits.

 Magnesium deficiency in plants may be confused with zinc or chlorine deficiencies, viruses, or natural aging, since all have similar symptoms.
 Adding Epsom salts (as a solution of 25 grams per liter or 4 oz per gal) or crushed dolomitic limestone to the soil can rectify magnesium deficiencies.
 An organic treatment is to apply compost mulch, which can prevent leaching during excessive rainfall and provide plants with sufficient amounts of nutrients, including magnesium.